idaholab/moose/framework/doc/content/source/systems/NonlinearSystem.md

 One such routine is `NonlinearSystemBase::augmentSparsity`, which as its name suggests augments the sparsity pattern of the matrix.
 Currently this method adds sparsity coming from MOOSE `Constraint` objects.
-It does this by querying geometric connectivity information between slave and master boundary pairs, and then querying the `DofMap` attached to the `NonlinearSystemBase` (through the libMesh `NonlinearImplicitSystem`) for the dof indices that exist on the elements attached to the slave/master nodes.
+It does this by querying geometric connectivity information between secondary and master boundary pairs, and then querying the `DofMap` attached to the `NonlinearSystemBase` (through the libMesh `NonlinearImplicitSystem`) for the dof indices that exist on the elements attached to the secondary/master nodes.
 The geometric connectivity information comes from [`NearestNodeLocators`](/NearestNodeLocator.md) held by [`GeometricSearchData`](/GeometricSearchData.md) objects in the [`FEProblemBase`](/FEProblemBase.md) and